apache/nuttx/configs/sama5d3x-ek/README.txt

     NOTES:
     1. This program derives from the hello configuration.
 All of the notes there apply to this configuration as well.

+    STATUS:
+      2013-7-19:  This configuration (as do the others) run at 396MHz.
+        The SAMA5D3 can run at 536MHz.
+I still need to figure out the PLL settings to get that speed.

+      2013-7-31:  Delay loop calibrated.

   nsh:
     This configuration directory provide the NuttShell (NSH).